sensedeep/dynamodb-onetable/README.md

 * Attribute mapping and packing.
 * Support for sparse GSIs that project keys and overloaded attributes.
 * Encrypted fields.
-* CreateTable, DeleteTable admin operations.
+* CreateTable, DeleteTable table and index admin operations.
 * Support for Batch, Transactions, GSI, LSI indexes.
 * Intercept hooks to modify DynamoDB requests and responses.
 * Controllable logging to see exact parameter, data and responses.